haitle16/data-structures-and-algorithms/java401challenges/src/main/java/java401challenges/tree/README.md

 * levelOrder method, return values of each level.
 * add method, adding integer value to the Binary Search Tree with its appropriate location.
 * contains method, return true or false if the element exist within the Binary Search Tree.
+* findMax method, iterate through the tree and return the max value of the binary tree.

 ## Test
 * Can successfully instantiate an empty tree